TelegramMessenger/Telegram-iOS/README.md

 python3 build-system/Make/Make.py build --help
 python3 build-system/Make/Make.py generateProject --help
 ```

+Bazel is automatically downloaded when running Make.py for the first time.
+If you wish to use your own build of Bazel, pass `--bazel=path-to-bazel`.
+If your Bazel version differs from that in `versions.json`, you may use `--overrideBazelVersion` to skip the version check.

 Each release is built using specific Xcode and Bazel versions (see `versions.json`).
 The helper script checks the versions of installed software and reports an error if they don't match the ones specified in `versions.json`.
 There are flags that allow to bypass these checks: